 The key to this dish is to braise it until the meat is very tender.
 This will depend on how thick and even your slices of meat are and what type of meat you are using.
 You can expect to cook your German Rouladen for at least 90 minutes or about 25 minutes in a pressure cooker.

-I personally love making them in my cast iron dutch oven in my oven since I think it provides the most even heat.
+I personally love making them in my cast iron dutch oven in my oven since I think it provides the evenest heat.

-If you own a crockpot, you can perfectly use that, too.
+If you own a crockpot or slow cooker, you can perfectly use that, too.
 And if you own an instant pot, that would be a great choice, too.
 Since I don’t own one as of the time of writing this post, I am not sure what setting you would use.